Aneedroid/catalystJs/README.md

 # Catalysty

-Laziness level 1: Tired of typing Git commands? :white-check-mark: <br/>
+Tired of typing Git commands? <br/>
-Laziness level 2: Decided to set git aliases.
+Decided to set git aliases.
 Wait, what?
-I NEED to do it? :white-check-mark: <br/>
+I NEED to do it? <br/>
-Laziness level 3: Are there any scripts for this? :white-check-mark: <br/>
+Are there any scripts for this? <br/>

 You have landed in the right place!<br/>